Is Adultery a Crime in Texas? Understanding the Legal and Civil Implications

 As aggravating as it may be, infidelity is not illegal in Texas, and it is only legally recognized in the context of divorce.
 If you can’t substantiate adultery as defined above, you’re not going to get paid for being wronged by your spouse in this way.

 However, yes, if the adulterous behavior constitutes Intentional or Reckless Infliction of Severe Emotional Distress.
 You may bring the suit if your situation meets this criteria.
-The question of whether you should file the suit is one for another day or a conversation with your divorce lawyer.
+Whether you should file the suit is one for another day or a conversation with your divorce lawyer.

 A provision in Texas law allows harmed partners to file a tort claim as part of their divorce petition.
 It gives them the ability to ask the court to punish the adulterous spouse for causing them pain, which can include recompense.